reframejs/reframe/readme.md

 Meaning that you have the same flexibility as if you would implement your app from scratch on top of these do-one-thing-and-do-it-well libraries.

 > Quickly implement a prototype.
-And, later as your app matures, you can gain full flexibility by progressively ejecting Reframe.
+You can later then gain full flexibility by progressively ejecting Reframe.

 <br/>
 <br/>